AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/database/multiple-rows-in-database-for-same-entity.md

 ## Issue

-In the database there are multiple rows for the same entity ID.
+There are multiple rows for the same entity ID in the database.

 For example, after receiving a list of records with duplicate entity IDs when you run this query: